 The Group is committed to setting up of a long term supply and demand cooperation relationship, strictly selecting suppliers and prudently considering the certifications in relation to product quality and environmental protection.
 The Group also regularly assesses suppliers to establish a stable supply chain.
 In case of disqualified supplier, the Group, upon confirmation through inspection, will immediately terminate the contract and solve the problem to ensure product quality.
-For the year ended 31 March 2018, seven (50%), two (14%) and five (36%) suppliers are from Indonesia, Russia and Australia respectively.
+For the year ended 31 March 2019, there are total of 16 suppliers from eight countries/districts: